JazlynJ1212/Unit4StudentStore/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.
-Kiahna, Bailey, Lucky, Sydney and Kenneth and Devarsh!
+Chris, Kiahna, Bailey, Lucky, Sydney and Kenneth and Devarsh!